cmouton/Git-training-session/README.txt

 Test bis 16/09/2013

-Welcome to the Git training session at Dev@LR on the 28 of March!
+Welcome to the Git training session at CREATIS on the 24th of April!

 You will find all the useful information on the wiki: